Russian plane crash-lands outside Moscow after striking flock of gulls

-(CNN)A Russian passenger jet flew into a flock of birds then crash-landed in a cornfield just outside a Moscow airport Thursday, according to Russian state news agency TASS.
+(CNN)A Russian passenger jet flew into a flock of birds then crash-landed in a cornfield just outside a Moscow airport Thursday, according to Russia's Federal Air Transport Agency.

 The Ural Airlines Airbus A321 was carrying 226 passengers and a crew of seven from Moscow's Zhukovsky airport to Simferopol -- a city on the Crimean Peninsula -- when it ran into trouble.

-Shortly after takeoff, the plane "struck a flock of gulls," according to an official from the Federal Air Transport Agency, TASS reported.
+Shortly after takeoff, the plane "collided with a flock of gulls," according a statement from the agency.

-The official told TASS that the emergency landing took place in a field less than a kilometer (0.62 miles) away from the airport's runway.
+The emergency landing took place in a field less than a kilometer (0.62 miles) away from the airport's runway.

+Russian state news agency RIA-Novosti reported that the 41-year-old pilot, Damir Yusupov, has clocked up more than 3,000 flight hours, citing Ural Airlines' press service.

+Yusupov graduated with honors in 2013 from St. Petersburg State University of Civil Aviation and was hired by the company immediately after graduating, RIA-Novosti said.

-Twenty-three people, including five children, have been hospitalized, TASS reported.
+Twenty-three people, including five children, have been hospitalized, Russian state news agency TASS reported.

 In May, at least 41 people on board a Russian Aeroflot SU1492 jet were killed after the aircraft crash-landed at a Moscow airport on Sunday, bursting into flames on impact.